Holo-Host/hpos-config/README.md

 to write a very small Rust API calling hpos-state code, which is compiled to a small WASM static asset included with and called by the Web UI project.

-For example, the provided `generate-web` example generates a JSON string containing a hpos-state, from a supplied email and password.
+For example, the provided `gen-web` example generates a JSON string containing a hpos-state, from a supplied email and password.
 The Rust code:

 ```